🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic closeup detail shot of layered winter textiles on a neutral linen sofa: a chunky knit cream throw draped over the arm, a stone-colored linen pillow, and a camel velvet cushion; a small sheepskin rug layered over a flat-woven oat-toned area rug beneath; a natural rattan woven basket nearby for earthy contrast; soft daylight from a window, muted, cozy palette of cream, oat, camel, and stone, focus on texture-on-texture with shallow depth of field.

-Winter decor is all about texture on texture.
+The whole secret to cozy winter decor is texture on texture.
 You want the room to look huggable—like a cardigan for your house.
 Mix chunky knits, boucle, sherpa, linen, and velvet.
-If it looks like it belongs in a cabin or a chic boutique hotel, you’re on the right track.
+If it looks like it belongs in a cabin or a quiet boutique hotel, you’re on the right track.

 Try This: